basho/yokozuna/docs/EC2.md

 Second, modify `app.config` to listen for HTTP on an external interface.
 I.e. changing `{http, [ {"127.0.0.1", 8098 } ]}` to
 `{http, [ {"0.0.0.0", 8098 } ]}`.

+### Remove JVM Option

+Currently one of the default JVM options passed by Yokozuna are not supported by the JVM on the Yokozuna AMI.
+This will be addressed in the 0.6.0 release but until then the option `-XX:+UseCompressedStrings` needs to be removed from the `solr_vm_args` config.

 ### Create the Data Dir